-ULT 12 Is not God in the heights of heaven?
-Look at the height of the stars, how high they are!
 Eliphaz uses this question to say that God sees Job's sin and will judge him.
 Alternate translation: "God is in the heights of heaven and sees everything that happens on earth."
-(See: Rhetorical Question and Assumed Knowledge and Implicit Information) Look at the height of the stars, how high they are!
+(See: [[rc:///ta/man/translate/figs-rquestion]] and [[rc:///ta/man/translate/figs-explicit]]) (See: Rhetorical Question (p.1216)) Look at the height of the stars, how high they are!
 Eliphaz implies that God is higher than the stars.
 This can be made explicit.
 Alternate translation: "Look at how high the stars are.
 God is even higher than the stars!"
-(See: Assumed Knowledge and Implicit Information) What does God know?
+(See: Assumed Knowledge and Implicit Information (p.1130)) (See: Assumed Knowledge and Implicit Information (p.1130)) What does God know?
 Can he judge through the thick darkness?
 Eliphaz uses these questions to imply that Job has said these things against God.
 Alternate translation: "God does not know what happens on earth.
 He sits in dark clouds and cannot see to judge us."
-(See: Rhetorical Question) ULT 13 You say, 'What does God know?
-Can he judge through the thick darkness? he walks on the vault of heaven Here "vault" refers to the barrier that ancient people believed separated the earth from heaven.
-Alternate translation: "he lives too far away in heaven to see what happens here" (See: Assumed Knowledge and Implicit Information) ULT 14 Thick clouds are a covering to him, so that he does not see us; he walks on the vault of heaven.'
-Connecting Statement:
+(See: Rhetorical Question (p.
+1216)) (See: Rhetorical Question (p.1216)) he walks on the vault of heaven Here "vault" refers to the barrier that ancient people believed separated the earth from heaven.
+Alternate translation: "he lives too far away in heaven to see what happens here" (See: Assumed Knowledge and Implicit Information (p.1130)) (See: Assumed Knowledge and Implicit Information (p.1130)) Connecting Statement: Connecting Statement: Eliphaz continues speaking to Job.

-ULT 15 Will you keep the old way that wicked men have walked- those who were snatched away Dying is compared to God snatching them away.
-This can be stated in active form.
-Alternate translation: "those who died" or "those whom God took away" (See: Metaphor and Active or Passive) those whose foundations have washed away like a river ULT 16 those who were snatched away before their time, those whose foundations have washed away like a river, The death of wicked people is compared to buildings that had their foundations washed away by a flood.
-(See: Simile) What can the Almighty do to us?
+those who were snatched away Dying is compared to God snatching them away.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "those who died" or "those whom God took away" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-activepassive]]) (See: Metaphor (p.1186)) those whose foundations have washed away like a river The death of wicked people is compared to buildings that had their foundations washed away by a flood.
+(See: Simile (p.1220)) (See: Simile (p.1220)) What can the Almighty do to us?

 Eliphaz quotes a question wicked people use to mock God.
 Alternate translation: "The Almighty cannot do anything to us!"
-(See: Rhetorical Question) ULT 17 those who said to God, 'Depart from us'; those who said, 'What can the Almighty do to us?'
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216))

 Connecting Statement:

+Connecting Statement:

+Eliphaz continues speaking to Job.

 Yet he filled

-"Yet God filled"
+Alternate translation: "Yet God filled"

-ULT

-18 Yet he filled their houses with good things; the plans of wicked people are far from me.

 the plans of wicked people are far from me

 The idiom "far from me" means Eliphaz rejects them.
-Alternate translation: "but I will not listen to their wicked plans" (See: Idiom)
+Alternate translation: "but I will not listen to their wicked plans" (See: Idiom (p.1174)) (See: Idiom (p.1174))

 see their fate

-"know what will happen to the wicked"
+Alternate translation: "know what will happen to the wicked"

 laugh them to scorn

-"mock the wicked people"
+Alternate translation: "mock the wicked people"

-ULT

-19 Righteous people see their fate and are glad; innocent people laugh them to scorn.

 They say

-"The righteous say"
+Alternate translation: "The righteous say"

 Surely those who rose up against us are cut off

-ULT

-20 They say, 'Surely those who rose up against us are cut off; fire has consumed their possessions.'

 Here "those who rose up" refers to the wicked people.
-This can be stated in active form.
-Alternate translation: "Surely God has destroyed the wicked people who harmed us" (See: Active or Passive)
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "Surely God has destroyed the wicked people who harmed us" (See: Active or Passive (p.1125)) (See: Active or Passive (p.1125))

 Connecting Statement:

+Connecting Statement:

+Eliphaz continues speaking to Job.